chanzuckerberg/shasta/README.md

 De novo assembly from Nanopore sequencing data.
-This repository is at an early stage and o additional documentation is available.
+This repository is at an early stage and no additional documentation is available.

 ### Acknowledgment